Hi, I'm Logan Leak. A Cancer Biologist.

 Information About me

-I also have a history of serving my community - I founded a science outreach organization at UChicago, volunteer for the Science Olympiad organization, and serve as a member of Sunrise Silicon Valley, a climate justice organization.
+I also have a history of serving my community - I founded a science outreach organization at UChicago, volunteer for the Science Olympiad organization, and have been involved in multiple climate and racial justice organizations.

 Years of